patrick-evolabs/wifi-to-iot-raspberry-pi/README.md

 ### Upload and Run the Scripts

-Upload these scripts to the home directory **/home/pi** of your Raspberry Pi:
+Upload these scripts to the home directory **/home/pi** of your Raspberry Pi.
+You can accomplish this by using FTP with the same credentials as for SSH:
 * [btctl.sh](https://github.com/patrick-evolabs/wifi-to-iot-raspberry-pi/blob/master/btctl.sh): This script automates **bluetoothctl** and allows the Pi to accept Bluetooth pairing request without keycode.
 * [btconfig.sh](https://github.com/patrick-evolabs/wifi-to-iot-raspberry-pi/blob/master/btconfig.sh): The script configures Bluetooth on the Pi, and makes the python script run on boot.
 * [rename.sh](https://github.com/patrick-evolabs/wifi-to-iot-raspberry-pi/blob/master/rename.sh): The one-time-only script allows the user to change the Pi's hostname.